Rinconada Canyon in the Petroglyph National Monument

 Note that the park headquarters is beyond Rinconada canyon.
 If you get there, you have gone too far.

-This area has had problems with thefts.
+This area has had several problems with thefts.
 Do not leave valuables in your car.

 Trail arrow